sayyeone/Portofolio-V2/README.md

 ## Credits

-* Design by Adisty Fatika Ardani
 * Tailwind CSS for utility classes
 * Inter font by Google Fonts
 * Icons from Heroicons (via SVG)

-## License

-Feel free to use this template for your own portfolio.
-Attribution appreciated but not required.

 ---